parflow/parflow/docs/user_manual/keys.rst

 Time Cycles
 ~~~~~~~~~~~

-The data given in the time cycle section describe how time intervals are
+The data given in the time cycle section describes how time intervals are
 created and named to be used for time-dependent boundary and well
 information needed by ParFlow.
 All the time cycles are synched to the
 **TimingInfo.BaseUnit** key described above and are *integer